|

 or refect, has nothing to do with plastic surgery, but with 'health',

-hard tit, not even a tit but a small ivory ball, in the middle of which a
+not even a tit but a small ivory ball, in the middle of which a cherry or a

-cherry or a strawberry is sitting; that nobody can see or touch but I bet it
+strawberry is sitting; that nobody can see or touch but I bet it is like

-is like that.
-Tit with a small red end, Tit that never moves, neither
+that.
+Tit with a small red end, Tit that never moves, neither coming, nor

-coming, nor going, neither running, nor dancing.
-O left tit, o little tit,
+going, neither running, nor dancing.
+O left tit, o little tit, always far

-always far from your companion, Tit that testifies to the other parts of the
+from your companion, Tit that testifies to the other parts of the person.

-for one's life's sake, because another desire will then grow.
-O tit, neither
+sake, because another desire will then grow.
+O tit, neither small, nor

-small, nor large, ripe tit, tit of appetite, tit that cries day and night:
+large, ripe tit, tit of appetite, tit that cries day and night: "Marry me

-you with milk, making a maiden's tit into a complete and beautiful woman's tit.
+who will fill you with milk, making a maiden's tit into a complete and

 Following the first series of blasons praising the beauty